 Mr Michael Thomas

-Michael joined GrenCHAP in 2007 as a volunteer.
+Michael joined GrenCHAP in 2007 as a volunteer, and is a certified Voluntary Counselling & Testing (VCT) provider.
 Recognized for his commitment to the organisation, he was appointed to the Advisory Board.
 Michael is currently pursuing a BSc in Psychology, at St George’s University.

 Since 2008, his focus has been HIV & AIDS Prevention and Education and Sexual Reproductive Health and Rights, especially among LGBT persons.
 From 2011 to 2014, Mr Thomas worked with the Caribbean HIV/AIDS Alliance on the ECAP II project, as a peer educator focusing on marginalised groups affected by HIV During his time with Caribbean HIV/AIDS Alliance he was recognized in the 2014 Commonwealth Young Achievers Book.
 He has also served as the chair of the Barbados and OECS Youth Advisory Group for the United Nations Population Fund.